 Drinking, Dining & Diving (and bad behavior)

 One hesitation most people have about All Inclusive resorts is that they draw the kind of crowd that’s just there for the booze, and lots of it.
 Thankfully, that’s not something we encountered at the Riu.
-Apart from the No Spring Breakers rule, the resort does not tolerate behaviors normally associated with the All You Can Drink crowd.
+Apart from the No Spring Breakers rule, the resort does not tolerate behavior normally associated with the All You Can Drink crowd.
 Not once did we encounter over-served patrons, loud parties, or brash behavior.
 Of the nine restaurants, all have some level of dress code.
 Even the large main dining room where shorts were allowed, men in tank tops were refused entry.
 We witnessed one particularly large “gentleman” attempt to bully his way in without changing from board shorts and a tank top, only to be removed by a group of managers.
 Standing firm on their rules kept the atmosphere family friendly and non-offensive.

 Another common complaint about All Inclusives is that the food and drinks are sub-standard, which we did not find to be true.
 There are seven bars around the resort and, while we are not big drinkers, we enjoyed a few umbrella drinks at several of them.
 They were consistently flavorful and mildly potent, and served by a staff that was quick and professional.
 It’s a shame there is only one coffee bar, because the staff was fun and coffee drinks were great!
 They also served awesome milkshakes, the pastries were always fresh and delicious.
-(We sampled much more of the deserts than the umbrella drinks!)
+(We sampled much more of the desserts than the umbrella drinks!)

 We are admittedly partial to breakfast.
 So much so that we envy Hobbits for their Second Breakfast.
 We’ll take breakfast for lunch and dinner, too.
 But at the Riu, breakfast is strictly for, well, breakfast.